CORE-Research-Lab/Interactive-Viz-IntroProgramming/BST/hint_system/README.md

  - fixed the hint button displaying remaining hints
  - hint count resetting b/w code steps is working too x have to fix storage of previous hints
+ - added hint feedback buttons + logged into firebase

 ### Issue Log:
-x have to strengthen the llm prompt to make sure it doesn't produce even a slightly different output than expected
+- have to strengthen the llm prompt to make sure it doesn't produce even a slightly different output than expected